 The Westpac Banking Corporation in Australia launched an Alexa skill to offer voice-enabled services to its customers who use Amazon's assistant.
 A team from the bank digital lab worked alongside Amazon to integrate their services with Alexa.
 The bank's users can now check their account details directly from Alexa-supported devices.
 Moreover, the Alexa skill also allows users to listen to the financial news the bank publishes on their website.

-The tool uses natural language processing to convert customer questions from voice to text and then automate some of the backend processes required to get an accurate answer.
+The tool uses Natural Language Processing (NLP) to convert customer questions from voice to text and then automate some of the backend processes required to get an accurate answer.
 But this is just the beginning.
 The bank is now working on integrating Google Assistant and Apple Siri with its mobile banking offer.
 Have a look at this video to see how the bank expanded its offer with voice technologies.

 Customers can ask for account details but also perform more meaningful actions.
 Some banks are already experimenting with voice technologies and add voice-activated features to their applications.
 That way, customers can complete financial transactions by simply talking to a voice-enabled device.